Gomeldon Primary School

 We assess children’s needs and measure impact on progress and attainment and as such teaching is carefully tailored to meet the needs of all pupils across the curriculum.
 RRR time

-To help our pupils to progress as writers we read and analyse a wide range of excellent authors and genres.
+To help our pupils progress as writers, we read and analyse a wide range of excellent authors and genres.
 We teach key spelling rules and introduce pupils to vocabulary that allows them to write imaginative and creative texts.
 Our teaching of sentence structure and grammar encourages pupils to become competent and mature writers.
-We teach writing skills in all subjects across the curriculum.
+Writing skills are applied and developed through all subjects in the curriculum.

 At Gomeldon Primary School, we encourage children to develop maths skills that enable them to explore and solve problems encountered in the 'outside world'.
 Our maths curriculum teaches and develops a logical approach to solving problems and develops mental strategies, which again are valuable in everyday life.